arcuri82/testing_security_development_enterprise_systems/README.md

     to learn Java first.
     That is the reason why it is only used in the `advanced` course, and not the `intro` one.
-    Furthermore, job-wise, Kotlin is not so popular yet.
+    Furthermore, job-wise, Kotlin is not so popular yet, although there are some interesting cases (e.g., the Tax Department of Norway using it for their backend development, with [few systems open-source](https://github.com/Skatteetaten) on GitHub).

 * `Spring`: our framework of choice.
 SpringBoot is simply great.